dsu-arl/pace-python-dojo/fileio/appendfile/DESCRIPTION.md

 For this challenge:
 1. Append data to the file `/home/hacker/append_to_me.txt` using python.
+2. Run your python code to append the data.
-2. Run `/challenge/verify` to verify and receive the flag.
+3. Run `/challenge/verify` to verify and receive the flag.